Last updated February 26, 2019

 I naively thought having a class blog would just be a bit of fun and perhaps a good way to connect with parents.

-I’m going to unpack 18 benefits of blogging for teachers and students in this post.
+This post unpacks 18 benefits of blogging for teachers and students.
 But first, let’s explore why blogging has lasted while other tools have come and gone.

 The simple reason is, a blog is more than a tool.
 It’s anything you want it to be.
 A blog is a blank canvas and a virtual home for you to set up however you like.